mongodb/mongo/src/mongo/db/repl/README.md

 now has the downloaded files.
 We use the `InitialSyncFileMover` to delete the move marker and the entire .initialsync directory; a restart of the server at or after this point will not involve any more FCBIS work.
-Then we release the global lock, and retrieve the last applied OpTime and WallTime from the top of the oplog in `_updateLastAppliedOptime`.
+Then we release the global lock, and retrieve the last applied OpTime and WallTime from the top of the oplog (the latest entry in the oplog) in `_updateLastAppliedOptime`.

 The initial sync attempt is now considered successful, and we call `_finishCallback`.
 This acts similarly to the end of logical initial sync.